Coinsnap/Coinsnap-for-Wix/README.md

 12. **Set Up Payment Configuration**

-- Go to your site's dashboard, and in the left menu, click on **Settings**.
+Go to your site's dashboard, and in the left menu, click on **Settings**.

-- On the Settings page, click **Accept Payments**.
+On the Settings page, click **Accept Payments**.

 ![Set Up Payment Configuration](/assets/images/screenshot12-Wix-Accept-Payments.png)

 13. **Connect Coinsnap as Payment Provider**

-- On the following page, you should see **Bitcoin/Lightning with Coinsnap** as a payment provider.
+On the following page, you should see **Bitcoin/Lightning with Coinsnap** as a payment provider.
 If not, refresh the page to clear the Wix cache.

-- Click **Connect** next to Coinsnap.
+Click **Connect** next to Coinsnap.

 ![Connect Coinsnap as Payment Provider](/assets/images/screenshot13-Wix-Payment-Methods.png)

 14. **Enter Configuration Details**

-- You will be prompted to enter the following fields:
+You will be prompted to enter the following fields:

   - **API Key**
   - **Store ID**
   - **Webhook Secret**

 ![Enter Configuration Details](/assets/images/screenshot14-Coinsnap-Configuration-Settings.png)

-### Store ID

-In your Wix store: paste that Store ID into the "**Store ID**" field

-### API Key
+### Store ID and API Key

-In your Wix store: paste that API key into the "**API Key**" field
+In your Wix store: paste that Store ID into the "**Store ID**" field and API key into the "**API Key**" field

 ![Store ID and API Key](/assets/images/screenshot14.1-StoreID-API-Key.png)